Teacher Resources

 • The student has successfully replicated the practice techniques more than once in the lesson, under teacher supervision.

-• There is a clear, concise explanation of these techniques where the student can review them, like a practice notebook—or, better yet, right on the score where they can’t be ignored.
+• There is a clear, concise explanation of these techniques where the student can review them, like a practice notebook—or, better yet, right on the score where they require fewer steps to access.

 Examples